 When I was growing up my mom would take me to JoAnns.
 There were three in our South Bay and we drove around to them whenever we needed craft supplies or fabric.
 And then I started needing more specialized fabric, so I hit up the Fabric Emporium (it’s like Diagon Alley, unless you knew where to find it, you would pass it like 20 times a day).
 I also fell in love with the Cotton Shop because they had all those brand names I was always looking for, Michael Miller, Amy Butler, Heather Ross…oh my gosh, yes I loved that store.
 Sadly, both of those shops have gone out of business since before I moved.
 But the ones below are still going strong!
 Yay!
 Here are the places to buy fabric that fashion designers don’t want you to know about.

-These are the shops you can shop in your jam jams….and not be judged when you do.
+These are the shops you can shop in your jam-jams….and not be judged when you do.
 They’re all online!
 Woo-hoo!

 Some of these are also store-fronts so if you want to go and touch the fabric (and smell it, like me, if you’re a weirdo too), you can.

 My top pick.
 I bought all my fabric for my final collection here, got the wedding tulle and peau de soie for my wedding dress, found the lace for my sister-in-law’s wedding dress…basically it’s my go-to when I know exactly what I need.
 I can find it here.
 Any color you want, any fabric you could possibly want.
 It’s here.
 Michael Levine’s is huge.
 If you’re ever in Los Angeles, bring an empty suitcase and have a fabric budget.
 This place is amazing.
 Notions and buttons galore.

 And if you need upholstery fabric, they have a second store across the street.
 Michael Levine’s is huge.
 If you’re ever in Los Angeles, bring an empty suitcase and have a fabric budget.
 This place is amazing.
 Notions and buttons galore.